Honors International Studies

 In Costa Rica I fell in love with the friendly Tico people and found that I really enjoyed trying to communicate with them.
 This experience gave me a desire to learn as much Spanish as I possibly could.
 And, as a Biology major, seeing animals in their natural habitats in the wild gave me experience that I simply can’t duplicate at home.
 I loved my trip last year so much that I am going again this year!

 In the Environmental Science class, we were all assigned a reptile, mammal, and plant to research and present to the class in a brief PowerPoint.
 In Costa Rica, we all screamed and were so excited when we found “our” animals.
 I didn’t just learn about the Roseate Spoonbill in a textbook—I saw it, up close and personal, in its natural habitat.

 In Costa Rica, the world is your classroom.
-You kayak rivers, hike cloud forests, swim in a thermal hot springs and learn about the natural world all around you.
+You kayak rivers, hike cloud forests, swim in thermal hot springs, and learn about the natural world all around you.
 One of my favorite experiences was climbing thirty feet up into a tree hollowed out by the Strangler Fig that encircled it.
 In Costa Rica, you see and touch what you are learning about and experience nature first-hand.

 Kennya Johnson — Nursing Major

 One of the reasons I’ve been a commuter at Hinds is because I didn’t think I’d enjoy giving up my personal space in the dorm.
 In Costa Rica, I learned how much fun it could be to room with a group of girls and to travel with friends.
 Now, I’m applying for Delta State’s nursing school, which will mean that I’ll be living in a dorm, far away from my hometown, something I never would have considered doing before my travel abroad.